 - Your friend receives the message and runs it through his private key to decode it, restoring it to plain text.

 This is a vastly simplified explanation of the process, but it covers the basics behind PGP encryption.
 If you want a more technical, mathematical explanation, Hackernoon breaks it down in much more detail.

-PGP is most often used for encrypting emails, and there are many services to help you do that, like Thunderbird’s Enigmail add-on.
+PGP is most often used for encrypting emails, and there are many services to help you do that.
+ProtonMail is one great example of an encrypted email service that uses full end-to-end encryption.
 Beyond that, you can use your imagination: PGP can encrypt any text you need and can even be used on whole directories and drives.
-Investigative journalists often list their public keys online to make it easier for anonymous sources to get in touch with them, and sellers on darknet markets often use it to ensure that their customers’ personal information stays secret.
+Investigative journalists often list their public keys online to make it easier for anonymous sources to get in touch with them, and sellers on darknet markets often use it to ensure their customers’ personal information stays secret.

 Getting your own key pair is actually much easier than it sounds.
 You don’t need to understand anything at all about cryptography.
 You just have to figure out a few simple programs.

 - Download Gpg4win.
 This is a free (though you can donate or just choose $0 when prompted) set of encryption packages and tools.
 For macOS, check out GPG Suite.
 You can also add PGP to Linux.
 As I use Windows, I’ll go through the Windows process.

 - Install Gpg4win.
 Make sure GnuPG (the actual encryption package) and Kleopatra (a nice user interface) are installed.
 The other components are optional, but it can’t hurt to have them.

 - Once everything is installed, find the Kleopatra program on your computer and open it.